crcn/connect-router/README.md

 ## Explicit Middleware

-Explicit middleware is defined by using the `->` expression.
+Explicit middleware is defined by using the `->` token.
 The basic example uses explicit middleware, but here's another example:

 ```javascript